 - The contact details have been oddly typed or include symbols and spaces designed to avoid system filters

 These reviews appear to be a spam-based recruitment technique used to lure disappointed investors onto a malicious website, where they may be tricked out of more money.
+They are certainly not pointing to the best FCA regulated brokers!
 Investment scams of this nature are particularly tragic considering that they exclusively target those who have already suffered one loss.

 We have noted that these reviews are flagged by proactive brokers on a periodic basis and are removed by Trustpilot.
 However, depending on the timing of each purge, the overall broker score could be impacted by recent reviews.

 Data taken 2 May 2021.

 Interactive Investor – 4.6 stars from 14,149 reviews (source)